sujilnt/DemoDashborad-UIDemo/README.md

 # Offline featured IOT analytics tool

-Offline featured IOT analytics tool is A Full stack **React and Node.js** Boilerplate that is developed using **React , Express.js Webpack4, Babel,EsLint and Jest**.
-The sesnors are taken from Distruptive Technologies.
+Offline featured IoT dashboard from scratch where users can visualise data from the IoT sensors.
+The user can also generate reports and add new sensors or delete sensor information.
+This web application can work both on online and offline mode.
+The technologies I used to develop was React.js, React Blueprint UI library, CSS, webpack, node.js, express.js (REST API), mongoose (mongo DB), service-workers.js, workbox, D3.js or Recharts.js (JavaScript data Visualisation), dweet.io (Realtime Rest API library) and jsonwebtoken.js.The sesnors are taken from Distruptive Technologies.
 The sensor that is used is from disruptive technologies.

+## linting tools
+Eslint

 ## Install